Ship Ahoy (film): Reception

 The film got strong reviews which helped it succeed at the box office.

 In his June 26, 1942 review in The New York Times, Bosley Crowther lightly praised the “moderate and tuneful little cruise…Metro has stretched the whole thing out about half again as long as it should be, with the consequence that it sags and labors rather heavily in spots.
 But it skips along right merrily when Miss Powell is doing her turns, especially in a lively rhythm number to a tune called "I'll Take Tallulah." “ Variety panned the film, "The names on the marquee will mean a fair amount of business for this musical, though the asinine story and treatment, plodding direction and some rather poor performances would ordinarily scuttle a film like 'Ship Ahoy?
 If ever a picture in recent years looked as though it was shot off the director's cuff, this is it."

-According to MGM records the film earned $1,831,000 at the US and Canadian box office and $676,000 elsewhere, making the studio a profit of $1,470,000.
+According to MGM records the film earned $1,831,000 at the US and Canadian box office and $676,000 elsewhere, making the studio an estimated profit of $1,470,000.